JulmeMarie/hrnet-datatable/README.md

 You can chose the number of rows per page you want to display via the "entries select options (10, 25, 50, 100)"

 ### - Search by criteria
-You can search easily an entry via the search input form
+You can search easily an entry via the search input form.
+Note : date type data must be in the format 'yyyy-mm-dd' or 'yyyy/mm/dd' to be sorted correctly by our library.

 ### - Sort by columns
 You can also sort by colums value (ASC or DESC) via the icons "caret-up" and "caret-down"